learnable-content/contributor-documentation/README.md

    - How to work on Captions
    - How to Work on Screencast Posters
    - How to Set Up a Course Repo
+   - Trello for Course
    - How to work on Chapter Markers
    - How to create Handouts
       - Handout Images
    - How to Create Slides
    - How to Set Up a Screencast Series Repo
+   - Trello for Screencasts
 - Invoicing with Freshbooks